By Cynthia Pizarro, President of Ohana Software

 Investing in training is one of the most impactful ways you can positively influence an employee’s experience.
 Helping people grow personally and professionally is not only the right thing to do, it has a huge impact on results.

 Still, many companies struggle with employee training.
-Training investments hit the bottom line long before the returns are realized.
+Training investments hit the bottom line long before we realize the returns.
 For this reason, it is often the first area to get cut when a company is struggling to perform.
 This is a short-term fix but a long-term mistake.
 Training may also get deferred when it takes away time from sales or production activities, making it difficult to schedule.
 This is why on-demand learning options like TrueU that allow flexibility in scheduling are becoming popular.

 In study after study, the return on investment (ROI) in developing a company’s human capital is consistently higher than almost any other investment a company can make.
 The returns include improved morale and retention, recruiting, competitive advantage, and contributions.